 Good Hotel Guide Review

-Hikers and cyclists stop for the simple comforts of this 160-year-old coaching inn, a ‘busy and bustling’ local gathering place in a village on the Great Glen Way.
+Hikers and cyclists stop for the simple comforts of this ‘friendly’ 160-year-old coaching inn, a ‘busy and bustling’ local gathering place in a village on the Great Glen Way.
 'Comfortable rooms, good food and friendly staff,' reports a reader.
-There are Scottish whiskies and gins, hand-pulled ciders and locally brewed real ales; in the slate-floored restaurant, ingredients for classic pub dishes are drawn from nearby waters, farms and estates.
+There are Scottish whiskies and gins, and local real ales in the bar.
+In the slate-floored restaurant with its wood-burning stove, classic pub dishes and smarter options are on the menu.
 Throughout, nature paintings add interest.
 Accommodation is in light and neat bedrooms made homely with wool throws and tweedy cushions, tea and coffee, Scottish toiletries; budget-friendly bunkhouse rooms overlooking the River Coiltie suit groups or a family.
 Hearty breakfast choices include porridge, eggs Benedict and a ‘full Highland’ or vegetarian.

 20. 4 in annexe, 1 on ground floor suitable for disabled, plus bunkhouse.

 all year except 25 Dec.

 bar, restaurant, in-room TV, wedding facilities, beer garden, public rooms wheelchair accessible.

 in bar, restaurant.